albirrkarim/react-speech-highlight-demo/README.md

   <summary>Our Company have already make a lot of audio file, can i just use it for highlighting with your package?</summary>
   <br/>

-No, Because my package handle all the [batching system](PROBLEMS.md#2-long-text-request-to-tts-api-capabilty-of-tts-api-handling-long-text), [pronounciation system](PROBLEMS.md#1-pronounciation-problem), and [providing text](API.md#3-converttextintocleartranscripttext) so the TTS API can produce the audio file that can be used for highlighting.
+No, Because my package handle all the [batching system](PROBLEMS.md#2-long-text-request-to-tts-api-capability-of-tts-api-handling-long-text), [pronunciation system](PROBLEMS.md#1-pronunciation-problem), and [providing text](API.md#3-converttextintocleartranscripttext) so the TTS API can produce the audio file that can be used for highlighting.

 You can just do [caching strategy](AUDIO_FILE.md#a-efficient-cost-strategy) to cache the request response. for both open ai API and TTS API for audio file.